INCOME & CAPITAL GAINS TAX

 Here is generally how it works.
 IRC §1014(b)(6) allows an adjustment (usually a step-up) to basis on property which represents the surviving spouse’s one-half share of community property held by the decedent and the surviving spouse under the community property laws of any state, or possession of the United States or any foreign country, if at least one-half of the whole of the community interest in such property was includable in the value of the decedent’s gross estate.

-This technique can be very powerful for our clients who have a substantial amount of appreciated property (including stocks, real estate and closely held business interests) because the 100% basis step-up at the first death will allow the asset to be sold after the first death—regardless of which spouse dies first.
+This technique can be very powerful for our clients who have a substantial amount of appreciated property (including stocks, real estate, and closely held business interests) because the 100% basis step-up at the first death will allow the asset to be sold after the first death — regardless of which spouse dies first.
 There are a few requirements that must be met in order to establish these trusts, but these requirements are easily satisfied.
+The team at Wilson + Miller can help you determine if this option is right for your situation.